I've forgotten my password

 + Is the Nocturnal House open?

 Yes!
 The Nocturnal House is now open so you can discover more about Australia’s nighttime creatures.
+If there is a State Government directive that masks must be worn indoors, then all visitors to the Nocturnal House must wear a mask.

 + Is the Australian Reptile Encounter open?